danielwatson6/skip-thoughts/README.md

 # skip-thoughts

 Simple implementation of skip-thought vectors ([Kiros et al., 2015](https://arxiv.org/abs/1506.06726)).
-This repository can be used to generate general-purpose sentence embeddings for numerous NLP tasks, and gives the means to obtain the data, train the model, and port it to any pythons script.
+This repository can be used to generate general-purpose sentence embeddings for numerous NLP tasks, and gives the means to obtain the data, train the model, and port it to any python script.

 ## Usage